enlightware/ferlium/doc/abi.md

 # Calling conventions

-## WASM
+## Wasm

 ### Parameters

-Parameters are passed to WASM functions in the order of their definitions.
+Parameters are passed to Wasm functions in the order of their definitions.
 Scalars are passed directly, while other types are passed as pointers to their data.

 ### Return values and panic